esander1789/3DPrintingInvariantManifolds/README.md

 #### Arneodo-Coullet-Tresser
 Implementation of the Arneodo-Coullet-Tresser system
-- `ArneodoDifferential.m`: Differential equations for the Arneodo system
+- `ArneodoDifferential.m`: Jacobian for the Arneodo system
 - `ArneodoF.m`: Arneodo system function implementation
 - `Arneodo_main.m`: Main script for Arneodo system
 - `getCoeffsArneodo.m`: Function for computing coefficients for the Arneodo system